nmcteam/3dash/README.md

 This is a tiny static site generator created as a weekend project.
 I wanted a simple PHP solution, similar to Metalsmith, to create a tiny personal blog.

 The concept is simple.
-There is a "payload" object; its keys are pathnames, and its values are `File` instances.
+There is a "payload" object; its `files` and `assets` properties are associative arrays whose keys are pathnames and whose values are `File` instances.
 The payload is passed through a sequence of plugins.
-The resultant payload's keys represent corresponding files in the output build directory, and the payload's `File` values determine the content of those files.
+The resultant payload's `files` and `assets` arrays represent corresponding files in the output build directory.

 ## Payload